 - Feel free to add some corn or diced carrots if you wish

-Directions: If desired, first sauté onion in a little oil or spray until it begins to brown.
+- Directions: If desired, first sauté onion in a little oil or spray until it begins to brown.
 Otherwise, just combine all ingredients in a medium pot, whisking in the masa harina or flour.
 Bring to a boil, whisking occasionally, then either continue cooking until desired thickness is reached or let cool and refrigerate overnight, during which time it will thicken on its own.
-My favorite way to eat this soup is with crushed tortilla chips or crumbled healthy corn muffins on top.
+View Nutrition Facts

 More Healthy Comfort Food Recipes: